Summarize this article:

 The second statement tells us that all locations in the Southern Hemisphere have summer in December.

-So, by combining these, every country in South America experiences summer in December.
+Therefore, every country in South America experiences summer in December.

 If a company increases its advertising, then more people will learn about its products.
 If more people learn about its products, then the company’s sales will increase.
 What can we conclude?

-If a company increases its advertising, then its sales will increase
+If a company increases its advertising, then its sales will increase.

 Using the law of syllogism, we connect the conditionals: increasing advertising leads to greater product awareness, and increased awareness leads to higher sales.